Sogang University: Campus facilities

 Located on a hill, Loyola Library was established in 1973, with a total area of 13,901 square meters.
 It became the first university library in Korea to include a reference inquiry system, as well as an automated loan and return operations system.
 Its second building was completed in 1982, followed up by the construction of a third building in 1997.
 In 2010, the library opened a U-dream Hall, a complex space for exhibitions and events.
 As part of the Sinchon University exchange agreement, students of Soganag University are able to enter the Yonsei University Central Library, Ewha Women's University Central Library, and Hongik University Central Library by presenting their Sogang University student ID.

 Name of the place comes from Saint Aloysius Gonzaga, also known as Aloysius de Gonzaga.
 He became the member of Society of Jesus in 1585, and was canonized by Pope Benedict XIII on December 31, 1726.
 He was also named "Patron of all Christian youth" by Pope Pius XI in 1926.
 The underground campus of the Hall, known as Gonzaga Plaza, was finished on August 25, 2008.
 It consists of 3 basement floors and a ground floor, with a total area of 1,912 square meters.
 Total size of Gonzaga Hall is 6,734 square meters.
 The campus also features a parking facility for 585 cars, restaurants, a convenience store, coffee shops, a food court and more.
-The parking facility has an entrance and exit control management system, which is able to record and store data of the total amount of cars entering the campus.
+The parking facility has an entrance and exit control management system, which is able to record and store data of the total number of cars entering the campus.

 Matthew Hall was completed in August 2001.
 It is named after Saint Matthew, a Christian evangelist, tax collector, and an apostle from the Roman Empire.
 He was also one of the 12 apostles of Jesus.
 Matthew the Apostle is also known as the author of the first Gospel of the New Testament.
 He preached the message of God, and was martyred in Ethiopia.
 With a total floor area of 16,246 square meters, it houses the Faculty of Business Administration, Graduate School, and Graduate School of Business Administration.
 Matthew Hall is facilitated with air conditioning and heating systems.
 The building also includes a library of latest style, alongside a video conference room accompanied by a wide reception hall for international conferences.